CopperFr/VxKex/README.md

 which says "Enable VxKex for this program", and try to run the program.
 You can also apply it on a shortcut (it will automatically update configuration on the target)

 Some programs require additional configuration.
-There's a file called **"Application Compatibility List.docx"** inside the VxKex installation folder (which is C:\Program Files\VxKex by default) which details these steps, but for the most part, all configuration is self-explanatory.
+There's a link file called **"Application Compatibility List"** inside the VxKex installation folder (which is C:\Program Files\VxKex by default) which will open the [Application Compatibility List](https://github.com/CopperFr/VxKex/wiki/Application-Compatibility-List) wiki page details these steps, but for the most part, all configuration is self-explanatory.

 FAQ